RedDeadDepresso/KKAFIO/README.md

 4. Run `KKAFIO.py` and modify the settings to your preference.
 5. Press Start

-Note: You may have to run as administrator if Koikatsu is saved in C:\Program Files (x86).
+**Note**: You may have to run as administrator if Koikatsu is saved in C:\Program Files (x86).
 To do it run cmd as administrator, type cd with the path of KAFIO folder and then type python KAFIO.py
 Please feel free to use and modify KAFIO as you see fit.
 Your feedback and contributions are always welcome.

 ## Known Bugs